Insurgency in Laos: Background

-Lao Hmong insurgency
+Lao Hmong insurgency (Ongoing)

 The conflict stems from three events prior to Laos independence: a failed coup attempt by the Red Prince Souphanouvong, Hmong aiding the French in Xieng Khoung against Lao and Vietnamese forces, and the French giving Hmong rights in Laos equal to the Lao.

 In 1946, with the end of the Japanese occupation, Prince Souphanouvong and his half-brothers Prince Souvanna Phouma and Prince Phetsarath formed two separate independence governments, briefly overthrowing the Laos King Sisavang Vong, who wanted to hand the country back to the rule of imperial France.
 The Hmong people had, for over half a century, been closely allied with the French, who treated them as equals of the Lao people.
 Touby Lyfoung, an important Hmong leader, was decorated by the French administration for leading a combined French, Lao, and Hmong force to relieve the village of Xieng Khoung from a combined Communist force of Laotians and Vietnamese and saving the French representatives in the village.
 This action was part of the larger First Indochina War.

 When the French withdrew from Indochina shortly after their defeat in the Battle of Dien Bien Phu, the Americans became increasingly involved in Laos due to the threat of Communist insurgents in Indochina.
 They saw Laos as one of dominoes in their Domino Theory.
 Under the leadership of the General Vang Pao, Hmong forces with US support prevented the Pathet Lao and their Vietnamese backers from toppling the Kingdom of Laos.
 They also rescued downed American pilots, and helped the US, from their base in the "secret city" of Long Tieng, to coordinate bombing missions over Vietnam and Laos.

 By 1975, with the collapse of the South in the Vietnam War and loss of American support, the Pathet Lao was able to take control of the government.
 Hmong people, especially those who had participated in the military conflict were singled out for retribution.

 Of the Hmong who remained in Laos, over 30,000 were sent to re-education camps as political prisoners where they served indeterminate, sometimes life, sentences.
 Enduring hard physical labor and difficult conditions, many people died.
 Thousands more Hmong people, mainly former soldiers and their families, escaped to remote mountain regions – particularly Phou Bia, the highest and least accessible mountain peak in Laos.
 At first, these loosely organized groups staged attacks against Pathet Lao and Vietnamese troops.
 Others remained in hiding to avoid conflict.
 Initial military successes by these small bands led to military counter-attacks by government forces, including aerial bombing and heavy artillery, as well as the use of defoliants and chemical weapons.